ojoquinhaa/esh/README.md

 - **Command execution**: Supports typical shell commands (`cd`, `ls`, `dir`, etc.).
 - **Customizable prompt**: Displays the current working directory along with the appropriate shell prompt (Bash or PowerShell).
 - **Terminal history**: Retains a history of commands and outputs within the session.

-# ESH
-*A WebSocket-based terminal emulator*

----

-## Overview
-ESH is a simple, web-based terminal emulator that leverages WebSockets for real-time communication between a web frontend and a Python backend.
-The project allows users to execute shell commands from their web browser and receive output dynamically, simulating a terminal experience.

 ## Installation
 1. Clone the repository: